open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/upgrade/index.md

 # Upgrade OpenMetadata

+In this guide, you will find all the necessary information to safely upgrade your OpenMetadata instance to 1.2.x.

 {% partial file="/v1.2/deployment/upgrade/upgrade-prerequisites.md" /%}

-## Upgrade your installation
+# Upgrade your installation

-Once your metadata is safe, follow the required upgrade instructions:
+Once your metadata is safe, follow the required upgrade instructions based on your environment:

 {% inlineCalloutContainer %}
   {% inlineCallout
     color="violet-70"
     icon="fit_screen"
     bold="Upgrade a Kubernetes Deployment"
-    href="/deployment/upgrade/kubernetes" %}
+    href="/deployment/upgrade/kubernetes#upgrade-process" %}
       Upgrade your Kubernetes installation
   {% /inlineCallout %}